Canada talks trade with Asia after TPP’s collapse

-Canada is talking with a wide-range of Asian nations about options for new trade deals following the collapse of the Trans Pacific Partnership.
+Canada is talking with a wide range of Asian nations about options for new trade deals following the collapse of the Trans Pacific Partnership.

 The death of the TPP became official this week when President Donald Trump pulled the U.S. out of the agreement, fulfilling a campaign promise by signing an executive order.

-Canada’s foreign affairs Minister Chrystia Freeland said Tuesday that the TPP “cannot happen” without the U.S. That strikes a different tone from Australia, another TPP member, which is calling for the pact to proceed without the U.S.
+Canada’s Foreign Affairs Minister Chrystia Freeland said Tuesday that the TPP “cannot happen” without the U.S. That strikes a different tone from that of Australia, another TPP member, which is calling for the pact to proceed without the U.S.

 What’s happening to NAFTA?
 A guide to what Trump and Trudeau are doing